 If you are an avid detectorist, you probably want to hunt everywhere you go!
-You also probably know that having the right tools along with your metal detector is crucial to making your hunting easy and exciting.
+You also probably know that having the best metal detector accessories along with your detector is crucial to making your hunting easy and exciting.
 If you are new to detecting, you will want to consider filling your tool box with the following metal detecting accessories.

-Using headphones while you are hunting will help ensure that you are not missing any alerts due to background or ambient noise.
+Headphones are one of the essential metal detector accessories you will want to use while you are hunting.
+This will help ensure that you are not missing any alerts due to background or ambient noise.
 They help cancel out sounds around you, making it easy to hear even the quietest of tones.
 They also provide you with some privacy – most detectorists don’t like for other people to hear when they find an item.

 You must have a pinpointer!
 Your metal detector will provide you with a general idea of where the target is but a pinpointer will let you know exactly where it is with tone and vibration that increases as you get nearer to it.
 It will save you valuable time but cutting down how long it takes to dig and find targets and fill in holes.
-Check out Kellyco’s guide to pinpointers here.
+Some of the top pinpointers include the Garrett Pro-Pointer AT, Minelab Pro-Find 35, or the Minelab Pro-Find 15.
+For more recommendations, check out Kellyco’s guide to pinpointers here.

 3. Trowel or Digger